Safety Signs Improve Hazard Communications

 The design of many of these safety signs are regulated by OSHA, so they will look the same no matter which facility is using them.
 It is also possible to make custom safety signs that fulfill a specific purpose within your facility.
 No matter what type of safety signs you are using, it is essential that they convey a very clear message, and are placed in an area that is easy to see.

-Floor signs (such as these) are typically used to provide temporary notification of a hazard in the area.
+Floor signs are typically used to provide temporary notification of a hazard in the area.
 The most recognized type of floor sign is the ‘caution: wet floor’ sign that you often see in areas that have recently been mopped.

 There are many different types of floor signs, however, and they are a great way to alert people to a wide range of different hazards.
 Since these signs are mobile, it is possible to quickly put them up in response to a specific situation.